cometaj2/hcli_core/README.rst

     $ gunicorn --workers=5 --threads=2 "hcli_core:HCLI().connector"

-Alternatively, if you install hcli_core via pip, you can launch gunicorn from anywhere by using "hcli_core path"
+Alternatively, if you install hcli_core via pip, you can launch gunicorn from anywhere by using "hcli_core path":

     $ pip install hcli_core

     $ gunicorn --workers=5 --threads=2 --chdir `hcli_core path` "hcli_core:HCLI().connector"

+If you want to load a sample other than the default HCLI, you can try loading the sample hub:

+    $ gunicorn --workers=5 --threads=2 --chdir `hcli_core path` "hcli_core:HCLI(\"`hcli_core sample hub`\").connector"

 Then install an HCLI client, for example Huckle (https://github.com/cometaj2/huckle) and access the default sample jsonf CLI exposed by HCLI Core: